ludwig-cf/ludwig/README.md

 ```

-Full details of the build process are available at
+Full details of the build process, and tutorials on how to
+use the code are available at
 <a href = "https://ludwg.epcc.ed.ac.uk/">https://ludwig.epcc.ed.ac.uk/</a>.

 #### Background